letsrockit/public/umvkzmlu-senior-fullstack-engineer-customer-growth.md

 +	An office in downtown San Francisco with a tight-knit social atmosphere including catered lunches, happy hours, a killer view of the San Francisco Bay, game and movie nights, and more!

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=umvkzmlu-senior-fullstack-engineer-customer-growth) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=umvkzmlu-senior-fullstack-engineer-customer-growth) to be redirected to the private repo.